Last modified July 5, 2018

 Services of type LoadBalancer and Multiple Ingress Controllers

-Next to using the default NGINX Ingress Controller, on cloud providers (currently AWS, soon also Azure), you can expose services directly outside your cluster by using Services of type
+Next to using the default NGINX Ingress Controller, on cloud providers (currently AWS and Azure), you can expose services directly outside your cluster by using Services of type

 Note that this functionality cannot be used on premises.